Want to revise more effectively? Need to know the secret to writing perfect study notes? Well, you've come to the "write" place!

 Try and utilise note-taking methods that suit the content.
 English notes may benefit from tables for connecting information to text, techniques, and Module concerns.

-Maths notes might focus on methods and equations.
+For example, Maths notes might focus on methods and equations.

 Don’t leave your notes to sit, add to them consistently.
 When adding further information, make sure you read through your existing notes.